SoftSec-KAIST/Fuzzle/README.md

 - `bin`: contains compiled binaries of generated programs
 - `txt`: contains array form of mazes used in generating programs
 - `png`: contains images (.png files) of mazes used in generating programs
-- `sln`: contains shortest solution path for each maze
+- `sln`: contains the shortest solution path for each maze

 ### Generating a large benchmark